 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 Based on its ingredients alone, Petcurean’s Go!
 Sensitivities Limited Ingredient Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 50%.

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 But when you consider the protein-boosting effect of the pea products, lentils and chickpeas, this looks like the profile of a kibble containing just a moderate amount of meat.

 Go!
-Sensitivity + Shine Limited Ingredient contains both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.
+Sensitivities Limited Ingredient is a grain-free dry dog food that uses a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.